ps-tuebingen-courses/pl1-lecture-notes/src/05-name-binding/name-binding.md

 The scope of this binding instance is the third sub-term of ``With``.

-Now the reason can be revealed.
-Our first attempt failed because we substituted the identifier occurring in the binding position in the
+Now the reason can be revealed: Our first attempt failed because we substituted the identifier occurring in the binding position in the
 `With`-expression.
 This renders the expression illegal because after substitution the binding position where an identifier was expected is now occupied by a `Num`.
 To correct this mistake, we make another take at substitution:

 ### Substitution, take 2
-To substitute identifier `i` in `e` with expression `v`, replace all identifiers in `e` which are not binding instances that have the name `i` with the expression `v`.
+To substitute identifier `i` in `e` with expression `v`, replace all identifiers in `e` which are not binding instances and which have the name `i` with the expression `v`.
 Here is the formalization of this definition.

 ```scala mdoc:silent